-Just recently, I spent a week cycling the Fens region of East Anglia.
+In 2014, I spent a week cycling the Fens region of East Anglia.
 The trip had two purposes.
 Firstly, I haven’t done much bicycle touring in England, and this week provided a chance to do just that.
 Secondly, it was the perfect chance to test out some new gear.
-Most, if not all the gear I used on this trip, I will be using on my next cycling adventure around the world.
-(If you are interested in the gear I took with me, have a look at this bicycle touring gear list).
+Read on to find out more…

 Having not really cycled on a fully loaded touring bicycle since Argentina, I was quite interested in seeing how much everything might weigh.
 By the way, I am not normally one for weighing gear out, but thought I would do it just this once!
 It was actually a bit of an eye opener…

 Bike – 19kgs (including water)

 Handlebar Bag – 0.4kgs

 Add in another 86kgs for my own body weight (solid muscle, honestly!), and its quite some significant weight to be pedalling around.
 With that in mind, plus the fact I am getting on a bit, I decided to take it easy for the first day or so!

 Cycling the Fens – Bicycle Touring in England

 Day 1 – Cycling from Northampton to Grafham Waters

 Most of the people that live in Northampton don’t realise or appreciate just how many cycleways the town has.
 It’s always better to use these and keep away from the main flow of traffic, even if it means adding a few kms onto the journey.
 I managed to get through the centre of town, and out past Billing Aquadrome on cycleways alone.
 At that point it was time to join the roads.
 I was using my new Garmin Edge Touring Touchscreen GPS Bike Computer to navigate from.
 I will be writing more about this GPS in the future.
 Basically, I started off hating it, but have actually come around to liking it.